 The mockers are actually deceivers, they were trying to deceive Prophet Muhammad salAllahu ‘alayhi wa sallam and his Companions but Allah subhanahu wa ta’ala already revealed their true identity with the revelation of these ayaat.

 “(But) Allah mocks them and prolongs them in their transgression( while) they wander blindly.”

-In this ayah, Allah subhanahu wa ta’ala answers them that He is actually mocking them; giving them time by increasing their deviation to wander blindly.
-How unfortunate they are, that Allah subhanahu wa ta’ala mocks them.
+In this ayah, Allah subhanahu wa ta’ala answers the hypocrites.
+It is not the hypocrites making fun of the believers, but Allah subhanahu wa ta’ala is mocking the hypocrites by giving them time to increase in their deviation and wander blindly.
+How unfortunate they are, that Allah subhanahu wa ta’ala mocks them!
 It’s the punishment of their behavior.
-It was the punishment not only for the hypocrites of Madina of Prophet’s time but also for all who are trying to deceive Almighty Allah with their evil deeds.
+It was the punishment not only for the hypocrites of Madinah at the Prophet’s time but also for all who are trying to deceive Almighty Allah with their evil deeds.
 When a believer realizes his bad deed, he stops and says istaghfar while a hypocrite thinks that whatever he has done was right.
 His basic perspective is worldly benefits not the eternal advantage i.e. Jannah.

 Allah subhanahu wa ta’ala stated that He will punish the hypocrites for their mockery, using the same terms to describe both the deed and its punishment, although the meaning is different.
 Similarly, Allah subhanahu wa ta’ala said,

 “The recompense for an offense is an offense equal to it; but whoever forgives and makes reconciliation, his reward is with Allah.”
 [Ash-Shura 42:40]